040code/040code/_posts/2018-08-23-spring-boot-graphql.md

 layout:     post
 title:      "GraphQL + Spring Boot"
 subtitle:   "Queries, mutations and subscription in Java"
-date:       2018-02-14
+date:       2018-09-09
 authors:     [niek]
 header-img: "assets/2018-02-14-service-discovery/holstlaan-dommel.jpg"
 tags: [graphql, spring, java]
 ---

 ### Introduction
 Now GraphQL is not anymore that new kid on a block it would be nice if we can implement a service with a GraphQL interface.
-Spring boot is one of the well known frameworks to build your micro services in Java so time to asses how easy or hard it will be to implement a GraphQL service.
+Spring boot is one of the well known frameworks to build your micro services in Jav.
+Time to assess how easy or hard it will be to implement a GraphQL service.
 In this post I will go beyond a too simple hello world example but I will be able to implement all requirements for a production ready service.
 I will showcase all major features in GraphQL.

 GraphQL is API is based on three main concept.
 Query the backend for data using a graph based query.
 The query is in a JSON like style and the response is valid JSON.
 Mutation are the way to change data in the system based on flat input object.
 In this example we use mutation to add new information.
 Finally we have subscription to subscribe for changes and get notified once something is changed via a web socket.